tobiaszkubiak31/Lab2-PPKWU/README.md

 	Error: "String is empty"
 	}

-Any other URL give PAGE NOT FOUNT ERROR
+# Any other URL are returing PAGE NOT FOUND ERROR

 	Error Response:
 	Code: 404 NOT FOUND